 - This means that the current 16/17 DLHE survey data is likely to persist in league tables for at least two years making it doubly significant.

 - Will incorporate linked Longitudinal Educational Outcomes (LEO) data from HMRC, DWP, HESA, etc. Therefore, we will not be permitted to submit data from the student record - which currently represents 6% of our return.

 - The increased lag between completion and survey means that Graduate Outcomes is also likely to replace Longitudinal DLHE, hitherto undertaken biennially after three years.

-- The survey itself is statutory, so GDRP permissions are not required for the return except for our institutional use of the data (according to HESA).
+- The survey itself is statutory, so GDPR permissions are not required for the return except for our institutional use of the data (according to HESA).

 Contact Data Collection

-HESA has now published version 1.0 of their coding manual for the collection of the Graduate Outcomes Contact Details record 2017/18 including:
+HESA has now (as at 3 August 2018) published version 1.6 of their coding manual for the collection of the Graduate Outcomes Contact Details record 2017/18 including: